madysondesigns/md-hugo/content/case-studies/b2b-process.md

 An interesting thing I realized during the research is that one of the pain points is that we have many sizes of projects.
 Large website builds need more planning and strategy work than a simple piece of print media.
 So whatever process we decided on going forward, it would need to accommodate both kinds of projects.

 ## Exploration
-**I chose to think about this problem agency-style, and started planning out a set of process, roles, and responsibilities.**
+**I chose to think about this problem from the perspective of a product agency, and started planning out a set of process, roles, and responsibilities.** Any solution I created needed to give clear accountability and communication expectations to both teams.

 I decided that a sensible first step of the process would be a kickoff.
 It made sense for the product owner to be responsible for scheduling the kickoff, as well as coming prepared with a well defined problem to solve, an idea of scope and resources required, and any timing factors.